PickyBinders/PickyBinder/README.md

 # PickyBinder
 This repository contains the implementation of the PickyBinder workflow, a workflow to benchmark protein-ligand interaction prediction methods.

+The workflow assesses the state-of-the-art protein-ligand complex prediction tools Autodock Vina, SMINA, GNINA, DiffDock, and TANKBind.
+It reports the BiSyRMSD and the lDDT-PLI scores calculated with OpenStructure for each predicted ligand pose.
+For docking tools associated with the AutoDock family, the workflow conducts besides blind docking also ligand prediction either for all binding pockets identified by P2Rank or for a specific user-defined binding site.

 ## Overview

-This is a nextflow pipeline.
+PickyBinder a nextflow pipeline.
 Information about Nextflow can be found here https://www.nextflow.io/ and in the [Nextflow documentation](https://www.nextflow.io/docs/latest/index.html).

 The workflow of the pipeline is defined in the **main.nf** file.
 The underlying processes